Save to List My Reading List

 Any amendment to the Articles of Incorporation may be adopted by approval of two-thirds (2/3) of the board of directors.

 This section is required by all States.
-Your corporation and registered agent’s address must be in the incorporating State with no exception.
-You may not use a PO Box address as your corporation address, however you may use a PO Box as your mailing address.
+Your corporation and registered agent's address must be in the Incorporating State with no exception.
+You cannot use a PO Box address as your corporation address, however you may use a PO Box as your mailing address.

 8.01 Corporate Address